 Abilities for the Ogor Mawtribes Warcry Warband

-- On the Mawpath (Double, Everyone except Lookout Gnoblar): Add half the value of this ability (rounded up) to the next Move action.
+- On the Mawpath (Double, everyone except Gnoblar, Yhetee and Frost Sabre): Add 3″ to the next Move action.

-- Thunderous Blast of Hot Metal (Quad, all Leadbelchers): Add half the value of this ability (rounded up) to the Attack and Strength of the next attack action that targets an enemy more than 3” away.
+- Thunderous Blast of Hot Metal (Quad, all Leadbelchers): For the next ranged attack 3 to Attack and Strength characteristics.

 Strategy and Tactics for the Ogor Mawtribes Warband